CosmicLabs-HQ/ML-Engineer/README.md

 * Familiarity with TinyML, quantized runtime stacks, or inference under low-power conditions
 * Experience with real-time agents or adaptive inference systems
 * Background in autonomy, robotics, networking, or embedded AI

 ---

-## Why Cosmic Labs

-We're building AI infrastructure where resilience matters more than size, and speed matters more than scale.
-Our systems operate in environments where power is limited, compute is volatile, and downtime breaks mission-critical decisions.

-We're not optimizing cloud inference—we're designing **self-reliant AI systems** that adapt, recover, and operate under pressure.
-If you're obsessed with **how to make models smaller, faster, smarter**, and care about making AI work beyond the lab—we want to talk.

----